These Lowe’s deals rival Prime Day prices—save on Craftsman, Whirlpool, Dewalt and LG

 When is Amazon Prime Day 2022?

-Amazon Prime Day 2022 will take place on Tuesday, July 12 and Wednesday, July 13, though competing sales on other online retailers (like Lowe's) last through the end of the month.
+Amazon Prime Day 2022 is today, July 12 and tomorrow, July 13, though competing sales on other online retailers (like Lowe's) last through the end of the month.

 What is Amazon Prime Day?